Experience the river Thames by night as the Illuminated River installation paints London’s iconic bridges with light.

 - Millennium Bridge – a pulse of light emphasises the people on this pedestrian bridge, casting light on their faces.

-- Blackfriars Bridge – the lights will complement the red pillars that support the bridge.
+- Blackfriars Bridge – the lights complement the red pillars that support the bridge.

-- Waterloo Bridge – illuminations will be in constant movement, speaking to the flowing river.
+- Waterloo Bridge – illuminations are in constant movement, speaking to the flowing river.

-- Golden Jubilee Footbridges – monochromatic lighting will mirror the modern design of the bridges.
+- Golden Jubilee Footbridges – monochromatic lighting mirrors the modern design of the bridges.

-- Westminster Bridge – soft green tones will highlight the latticework of this Grade II-listed structure.
+- Westminster Bridge – soft green tones highlight the latticework of this Grade II-listed structure.

-- Lambeth Bridge – warm light will radiate under hand railings, working with the red underside of the bridge.
+- Lambeth Bridge – warm light radiates under hand railings, working with the red underside of the bridge.

 - Tower Bridge – soft white light will embrace all of this Unesco World Heritage Site.

 - Vauxhall Bridge –the bridge's statues are lit to dramatic effect.